-To opt out of the Automatic Renewal Program that automatically prepares mail-order refills, please contact us by calling CVS Caremark at 1-866-490-2102, 24 hours a day, 7 days a week.
-TTY users should dial 711.
+To opt out of the Automatic Renewal Program that Automatically prepares mail-order refills, please contact us by calling CVS Caremark at 1-866-490-2102, TTY users call 711, 24 hours a day, 7 days a week.

 If you receive a refill automatically by mail that you do not want, you may be eligible for a refund.